nsidc/beer_lambert_rt/README.md

 3. `cd beer-lambert-rt`
 4. It is recommended to setup a new virtual environment to run the model.
    `conda env create -f environment.yml`
+5. Install the package using
+   `pip install -e .
+   This creates an editable installed version of the `beer_lambert_rt` package.
-5. The package is written with tests.
+6. The package is written with tests.
 To ensure that the code runs as expected run `pytest` from the command line.
    ```
    $ pytest
    ====================== test session starts ==============================================